Neotron-Compute/Neotron-Book/src/README.md

 ### 68000 based systems

 At the present time, there is no 68k backend in LLVM.
-If there was, a 68000 system would certainly make an interesting alternative to Neotron, if you can abide the mess that is CISC when compared to the cleanliness of a RISC design.
+If there was, a 68000 system would certainly make an interesting alternative to Neotron, although the 68000 processors available are more expensive and less powerful than a modern commodity Arm microcontroller.

 ### PowerPC based systems